opf/openproject/docs/release-notes/14-3-0/README.md

 - Hours only
 - Hours and days

 This flexibility aims to accommodate different user preferences and improve the overall user experience.
+Read more about [units of measurement for progress reporting with OpenProject](https://www.openproject.com/docs/user-guide/time-and-costs/progress-tracking/#units-of-measurement).

 ![Admin settings to choose the progress reporting duration format](openproject-14-3-progress-reporting-hours-only.png)